marcellogalhardo/marcellogalhardo.dev/content/posts/no-mocks-allowed.md

 ### Wrapping Up

-In conclusion, relying excessively on them can lead to various pitfalls.
+In conclusion, relying excessively on mocks can lead to various pitfalls.
 By minimizing dependencies, we can achieve more robust and maintainable code.
 This architectural approach, known as "Ports & Adapters," allows for interchangeable adapters, enabling different implementations for production and testing scenarios.
 Embracing testable design principles ensures that our tests accurately reflect the desired behaviour of the system, fostering a more reliable and efficient software development process.

-Where to go from here?
+If you want to learn more testing without mocks, here are a few links that can help you in your journey:

 - [Ports and Adapters Architecture](http://wiki.c2.com/?PortsAndAdaptersArchitecture)
 - [Ports And Adapters / Hexagonal Architecture](https://www.dossier-andreas.net/software_architecture/ports_and_adapters.html)